lukeryannetnz/go-ibbq-mqtt/README.md

 # go-iBBQ MQTT Publisher Example
 Inspired by sworisbreathing/go-ibbq, this is a simple app that connects to an iBBQ over BLE using sworisbreathing/go-ibbq.
-It publishes the data it receives to an MQTT channel using github.com/eclipse/paho.mqtt.golang
+It publishes the data it receives to an MQTT topic using github.com/eclipse/paho.mqtt.golang

 ## Building